MVP Testing: How to Do QA Properly on a Startup Budget

 Common MVP Testing Mistakes

-Testing too much: Comprehensive test suites that take weeks to build and hours to run.
-Save that for products with users.
+- Testing too much: Comprehensive test suites that take weeks to build

-Testing too little: Shipping without even checking if signup works.
-Basic verification is non-negotiable.
+- Testing too little: Shipping without even checking if signup works

-Only testing happy path: Real users do unexpected things.
-Test what happens when they do.
+- Only testing happy path: Real users do unexpected things

-Testing on localhost only: Production environments behave differently.
-Test on staging that mirrors production.
+- Testing on localhost only: Production environments behave differently

-Ignoring mobile: Mobile traffic is often 50%+.
-At minimum, verify core flows work on phones.
+- Ignoring mobile: Mobile traffic is often 50%+

-No error monitoring: Shipping without Sentry or equivalent means flying blind.
-Install it before launch.
+- No error monitoring: Flying blind without Sentry or equivalent

 Ship With Confidence